amatsuo/kaigiroku/README.md

-# kaigiroku: an R client to access Kokkai Kaigiroku API
+# kaigiroku: Programmatic Access to the API for Japanese Diet Proceedings

 This package is to access the API of Kokkai Kaigiroku, conference minutes of Japanese National Diet.
 The API documentation is available